-Dogs are welcome in the reserve.
-Please keep your dog under control at all times to prevent it from wandering outside of camp zones, through vegetation and disturbing native wildlife and other camp users.
+Dogs are welcome in this reserve.
+Please keep your dog under control at all times.
+Dogs must remain on lead in the campgrounds and prevented from wandering outside of camping areas, through vegetation and disturbing native wildlife and other camp users.
+Dogs are allowed off leadand under effective control, where signed on Finns Beach, Gillams Beach and Jones Beach.

 Basic facilities are limited to cleared campsites and pit toilets.
-There is a public payphone located at the visitor information booth, across the bridge at Cockle Creek.
+There is a public payphone located at the visitor information shelter, across the bridge at Cockle Creek.

 Small dinghies can be launched at the northern end of Sayers Beach.
 The beach can only be accessed for the purpose of launching and retrieving dinghies and care must be taken as the shoreline is a nesting place for many birds.